-The stage 2 qualifies for legal permanence residency in Malta, if the migrant is compliant with Identity Malta,( Failed asylum seekers are unlikely to go through this second stage for example) and pending the successful outcome of stage 1.
+The stage 2 qualifies for legal permanence residency in Malta, if the migrant is compliant with Identity Malta,( Failed asylum seekers are unlikely to go through this second stage for example, unless there is a change in their status) and pending the successful outcome of stage 1.

 This second stage consists of a course of one hundred hours about social, economic, cultural an democratic history of Malta, and a pass mark of at least 65% in Maltese at MQF Level2.